 When the surgery was compared to a sham surgery, the doctors concluded: “this study failed to show additional benefit of the surgical excision of the degenerative portion of the ECRB over placebo surgery for the management of chronic tennis elbow.”(2) So the surgical removal of damaged tissue did not help the patient anymore than the conservative treatments.
 How about regenerative treatments?

 Platelet Rich Plasma therapy extracts the healing platelets from your blood and then re-injects the Platelet-Rich Plasma into the injured elbow.
-While our own clinical observation attests to the high success rate PRP and stem cells can have for patients with tennis elbow, the research below from leading medical universities and research centers from around the world helps confirm our observations with scientific rationale.
+The research below from leading medical universities and research centers from around the world helps confirm our own observations of these treatments.

 PRP injections vs. Cortisone